auth0/auth0-flutter/auth0_flutter/README.md

 ##### Custom Domains

-Users of Auth0 Private Cloud with Custom Domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 Domain when performing Web Auth login.
+Users of Auth0 Private Cloud with custom domains still on the [legacy behavior](https://auth0.com/docs/deploy/private-cloud/private-cloud-migrations/migrate-private-cloud-custom-domains) need to specify a custom issuer to match the Auth0 Domain when performing Web Auth login.
 Otherwise, the ID Token validation will fail.

 ```dart
 final config = IdTokenValidationConfig(issuer: 'https://YOUR_AUTH0_DOMAIN/');